 In May, we wrote a blog post about HOPE resources which stated, “As HOPE grows, the collection of resources on our positiveexperience.org website grows as well.”
 Several months later, this statement holds true.
 In light of new resources, this is a companion post to that first one, providing an overview of resources added in the last few months.

-Curated HOPE Blog Posts: both on our Resources page, and on this separate webpage, you’ll find curated lists of blog posts by subject matter—HOPE and Health Equity, HOPE and Covid-19, The Building Blocks of HOPE in Action, and HOPE in Collaboration.
+Curated HOPE Blog Posts: on our Resources page you’ll find curated lists of blog posts by subject matter—HOPE and Health Equity, HOPE and Covid-19, The Building Blocks of HOPE in Action, and HOPE in Collaboration.
 Given the large number of posts on our blog, this list is makes finding blog posts you’re interested in easier!

 HOPE-Informed Approach Videos: this group of three short videos on the Resources page provides an example of how HOPE offers a shift in mindset that supports the initial encounter, demonstrating the importance of seeking out strengths and building a relationship.
 Read this blog post to learn more about these videos and incorporating HOPE into your interactions with patients and clients.